HR-CMGT/Javascript-Machine-Learning/python.md

 [🤯 You can locally install Python and run Jupyter notebooks inside Visual Studio Code](https://code.visualstudio.com/docs/python/data-science-tutorial)

 Python can run on a Raspberry Pi and on several Adafruit Microcontrollers.
+You can use TensorFlow LITE on microcontrollers.

 ![edge](./images/edge.jpg)